jek97/Mobile-robot-control/README.md

         rospy.loginfo(regions)
 ```
 that based on the position of the closest wall will change the state of the node.
-if there is no wall closer then the threshold in front of the robot, or there is one but on the left or on both left and right the node will move in teh state 0 that, with the next iteration of the main will call the method *'find_wall()'*:
+if there is no wall closer then the threshold in front of the robot, or there is one but on the left or on both left and right the node will move in the state 0 that, with the next iteration of the main will call the method *'find_wall()'*:
 ```
 def find_wall():
     msg = Twist()